Junction Oval

-Junction Oval (also known as the St Kilda Cricket Ground, or the CitiPower Centre due to sponsorship reasons) is a historic sports ground in the suburb of St Kilda in Melbourne, Victoria, Australia.
+Junction Oval (also known as the St Kilda Cricket Ground, or the CitiPower Centre due to sponsorship reasons) is a cricket ground located in the inner-Melbourne suburb of St Kilda, Victoria.

-The oval's location near the St Kilda Junction gave rise to its name.
-It is located approximately five kilometres south from the centre of Melbourne and is in the southernmost part of the large Albert Park sporting precinct.
-The oval is the administrative headquarters of Cricket Victoria, and was redeveloped between 2015 and 2018 for that purpose.
+The oval's location near the St Kilda Junction gave rise to its name is within the large Albert Park sporting precinct.
+The oval is the administrative headquarters of Cricket Victoria and hosts a large number of matches for the Victoria men's and women's teams.

-History & Description
+History and description

-Junction Oval was established on its present site in 1856.
+The St Kilda Cricket Ground was established on its present site in 1856.
 The first grandstand at the ground was purchased from the old Elsternwick racecourse and erected in 1892 at the southern end of the ground.
-A new grandstand was built in 1925–6 at a cost of £7000, designed by the architect E J Clark and built by H H Eilenberg.
-It was originally called the G P Newman Stand but has been renamed the Kevin Murray Stand after one of the Fitzroy Football Club's most famous footballers.
-A second brick stand designed by E J Clark to complement the Murray Stand was built by H H Eilenberg in 1933–4 at a cost of £7500.
+A new grandstand was built in 1925–26 at a cost of £7000, designed by the architect E J Clark and built by H H Eilenberg.
+It was originally called the G P Newman Stand but has been renamed the Kevin Murray Stand after one of the Fitzroy Football Club's most famous footballers before being renamed as the Shane Warne stand in 2024.
+A second brick stand designed by E J Clark to complement the Murray Stand was built by H H Eilenberg in 1933–34 at a cost of £7500.
 It was named the Don Blackie–Bert Ironmonger Stand in honour of the St Kilda Cricket Club and Test cricketers.
-Both grandstands still stand today and have been recently restored and are in use.
-A new £6000 manual scoreboard and kiosk at the northern end of the ground was built in 1956–7, the cricket club's centenary year.
+Both grandstands still stand today and have been restored and are in use.
+A new £6000 manual scoreboard and kiosk at the northern end of the ground was built in 1956–57, the cricket club's centenary year.
 The scoreboard is a landmark of the St Kilda Junction area.
 The remainder of the ground is grass embankments, other than the southern practice wicket area.
 Older structures were demolished during a rationalisation of the ground, after they were declared a fire hazard by the Metropolitan Fire Brigade in 1988.
 It is a very picturesque venue, with a top-quality turf playing area and a modern backdrop of tall buildings and parkland.
 The current capacity of the ground is 7,000.